 I begin today’s post with (some of the wise) words of the prodigious Manos Hadjidakis.
 I have always believed, since my adolescence when I first became captivated by his music – and when Hadjidakis passed into a different realm – that he was fortunate.

-This is part of a 33-year-old answer Manos Hadjidakis gave to the question on what constitutes Greece today and what elements represent the country.
+This was part of an answer Hadjidakis gave to the question on what constitutes Greece today – 42 years ago – and what elements represent the country.